PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Conclusion

 \section{Conclusion}

-PanoGrounder demonstrates that panoramic (equirectangular) renderings are an effective intermediate representation for 3D visual grounding.
-They preserve long-range spatial relations within a single view while enabling direct use of powerful 2D VLMs.
-Extensive experiments show state-of-the-art results on ScanRefer and Nr3D, and strong robustness to unseen scenes and text rephrasings, indicating that panorama-driven VLM grounding is a practical path toward generalizable, open-vocabulary 3D visual grounding tasks.
+The proposed 3DVG method, PanoGrounder, has demonstrated that panoramic renderings are an effective intermediate representation for 3D visual grounding, preserving long-range spatial relations within a single view while enabling direct use of powerful 2D VLMs.
+Extensive experiments also have shown state-of-the-art results on ScanRefer and Nr3D, and strong robustness to unseen scenes and text rephrasings, indicating that panorama-driven VLM grounding is a practical path toward generalizable 3D visual grounding.

-\paragraph{Limitations and Future Work} Two promising directions appear feasible: (i) the framework could be extended to robustly handle queries with \emph{no target object} and \emph{multiple targets} by leveraging the reasoning capabilities of modern VLMs, and (ii) the panorama-driven interface may naturally generalize beyond grounding to \emph{multi-task} settings, such as 3D captioning and 3D VQA, enabling a single model to support broader scene-level understanding and interaction.